Hello, I’m Leigh

 • You want to know what you can proactively do to better support yourself in your workplace

-• You are adjusting to life away from your childhood home (perhaps going to University) and recognise new strategies and systems might help you
+• You are adjusting to life away from your childhood home (perhaps going to University) and recognise that new strategies and systems could help you

 • You have neurodivergent people in your family, and life sometimes feels out of control, reactive and stressful.
 You want ways to bring the family together